xAxis47/PlusMinusSlider/README.md

 <img src="https://github.com/xAxis47/PlusMinusSlider/assets/140302470/cccaeff2-41df-4d54-b995-d3e5c1306bb7" width="300">

-PlusMinusSlider can express below 0 value.
+If you want to express plus and minus value with one slider, please use this PlusMinusSlider.
 It is written in SwiftUI.

 # Installation
 ## Cocoapods